domvm/domvm/README.md

 - `sub` takes a stream + callback and returns a dependent stream that invokes the callback during updates
 - `unsub` takes the dependent stream returned by `sub` and severs it from its parent

-domvm's templates support streams only in the following places:
+domvm's templates support streams in the following contexts:

+- view data: `vw(MyView, dataStream...)` and `domvm.createView(MyView, dataStream...)`
 - simple body: `el("#total", cartTotalStream)`
 - attr value: `el("input[type=checkbox]", {checked: checkedStream})`
 - css value: `el("div", {style: {background: colorStream}})`